 It may be the case that your toilet is clogged up.
 Things like too much toilet paper, sanitary products, face wipes and other items can all cause the toilet to clog.

-If this still doesn’t work, you may need to call a plumber in, who can use a toilet or closet auger.
+If this still doesn’t work, you can use a drain snake, or you may need to call a plumber in, who can use a closet auger.
 It looks like a drain snake and has a cable that rotates by a handle.
 This should fix things quickly.

 4. Faulty toilet handle